 The Head:

 I experimented with several different heads, and ended up using a Remo Ambassador, which is one of their heaviest gauge mylar heads.
 The head is cranked up very tight, much tighter than you'd typically run a bass drum.
 If you look close, you'll see that the brass pull rods are pulling directly on the aluminum ring of the head, with no seperate retainer ring.
 I'm amazed that the bond between the mylar and the ring hasn't failed!
-But it's been together for nine years, and has hardly lost any tension.
+But that same head has been on there under tension for fifteen years, and has survived many all day festivals.
+Remo makes a good product.

 The Neck:

-This was the toughest part of all!
+Yes, I originally had a pickup in Banjozilla when it was a 6-string.
+It was a surprisingly difficult technical problem.
 It should have been obvious, but mechanically coupling a 24" diaphragm to the strings creates, effectively, a giant microphone.
-This thing is a nightmare to amplify.
+It was a nightmare to amplify.
 Whatever method is used to pick up the sound, whether a microphone, a magnetic pickup, piezos, etc., as soon as the sound is in the air, the head picks it back up and feeds it back into the strings.
 I remember some experiments where it was so sensitive that, with a little amp 6' away, as soon as it was turned up enough that you could barely hear it, it was already feeding back!
 I tried a lot of different things, but the heart of the problem is the giant diaphragm.
-Sure, I could put on a magnetic pickup and totally dampen the head, but then it would lose the characteristic banjo sound.
+Sure, I could put on a magnetic pickup and completely dampen the head, but then it would lose the characteristic banjo sound.